emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-create-your-topic.md

 ### 3.1 Transfer topic to Create

-When you navigate to the Create phase of eMagiz you have the option to Add integrations to Create.
-This button is located on the right bottom of your screen.
+When you navigate to the Create phase of eMagiz you have the option to add integrations to Create.
+This button is located at the right bottom of your screen.
 If you click on this button you will arrive at a page that looks something like this:

 <p align="center"><img src="../../img/microlearning/ml-create-your-topic--add-integrations.png"></p>